syncfusion-content/asp.netwebforms-docs/aspnet/Sparkline/Tooltip.md

 ---
 layout: post
-title: Tooltip
+title: Tooltip support in ASP.NET WebForms Sparkline Control | Syncfusion
-description: Learn how to add Tooltip to Sparkline .
+description: Learn here about Tooltip support in Syncfusion Essential ASP.NET WebForms Sparkline Control, its elements, and more.
 platform: aspnet
 control: Sparkline
 documentation: ug
 ---

-## Tooltip
+# Tooltip in ASP.NET WebForms Sparkline

 The `Tooltip` follows the pointer movement and is used to indicate the value of a point.
 This feature is applicable for line, column, pie, and area Sparkline.
 You can enable the tooltip by setting it’s `Visible` property as true.
 You can customize the tooltip `Fill`, `Border` and `Font`.